feather812002/Ton/README.md

 * Add some exchange function , let customer can work with exchange from the wallet.

-* Add deployEmptyWallet to nonfugible Root contract .
+* Add deployEmptyWallet to nonfugible Root contract and exposed the deployEmptyWallet from fugible root contract(I don't know why the TIP3 source code hide the deployEmptyWallet to internal call).